Selma To Montgomery Relay

 Sheyann Webb was only 8 years old in 1965 when she marched alongside Martin Luther King Jr. “Growing up in the midst of racial discrimination, it was clear to me that black people weren’t given their proper rights,” she recalls.

-Still very much an activist for racial equality and human rights at 63, Sheyann spoke at the 2019 relay: “When I see people coming together for the same mission, to run for something that’s very meaningful, then there’s hope,” she says.
+Still very much an activist for racial equality and human rights at 63, Sheyann spoke at the 2019 relay, an annual 51-mile race for walkers, runners and bikers, that remembers the historic march of 1965: “When I see people coming together for the same mission, to run for something that’s very meaningful, then there’s hope,” she says.

-The Virtual Relay and Bike Ride will give runners/walkers and cyclists who cannot make it to the event the opportunity to participate as well.
+The virtual Relay and Bike Ride gives runners/walkers and cyclists who cannot make it to the event the opportunity to participate as well.
 Runners/Walkers who would like to run multiple legs can join the Virtual Ultra Relay Team.
 Runners/Walkers who would like to run only one leg can join the Virtual Regular Relay Team.
 The bike ride is for a single participant.

 Image by David Mark